FirstLegoLeague/launcher/docs/userguide.md

 <img src="./images/tournament-matches.png" style="width:75%">

 You can edit match information or delete a match.
-You can also add a match or add, delete or rename the tables.
+You can also [add a match](#+-match) or add, delete or rename the tables.
 Be careful not to enter conflicting data.

 You can search for matches of a team by entering the number in the search box.

+#### Manage Tables

+Press the ```Manage Tables``` button to add or edit table names.
+If you imported a schedule file, the table names will be those in the file.
+If you imported a shortened schedule file or team list, you can add the table names here.

+Note: The table names are optional but are required if you want the scorekeeper or referee to assign a table to each scoresheet.

+#### + Match

+Press the ```+ Match``` button to add matches.
+This can be done if you have imported a team list or schedule file without match information.
+See [Tournament Status Display](#tournament-status-display) for information on how the matches data is used.

 ## Scoring